 What Qualifies as Heavy Equipment?

-Heavy equipment is defined by its size and weight, and constitutes machinery like tractors, cranes, forklifts, and large industrial equipment.
+Heavy equipment is defined by its size and weight.
+This constitutes machinery like tractors, cranes, forklifts, and large industrial equipment.
 Due to the varying sizes of this machinery, such equipment could potentially require specific carriers that specialize in their carriage.
 Freight rates could also vary greatly.